bltvvv/rag_assistant/README.md

 ## Prerequisites

 - Python 3.9+
-- A Yandex Cloud account (for S3, YandexGPT, OpenSearch, and VM deployment)
+- A Yandex Cloud account (for S3, YandexGPT and OpenSearch)
 - A Telegram Bot Token
 - Access to an OpenSearch instance
 - Access to a Yandex S3 bucket with your knowledge base documents